 This is typically done via the command line, or you can do it via a Graphical User Interface (or “GUI”, for short).
-However, it’s widely expected that you’re able to navigate Git on the command line, so if you’re interested in adding this essential tool to your skill set, you might as well dive right in with that!
+However, it’s widely expected that you’re able to navigate Git on the command line, so if you’re interested in adding this essential tool to your skillset, you might as well dive right in with that!

 GitHub repos are, by default, open to the public.
 If users don’t want the public to be able to access their repos, they can choose to keep their projects private for a small fee.
 In this case, the owner of the repo has control over who can view or copy the code.

 The developer will work on the feature in this new branch until the feature is complete.
-At that time, the developer will “commit” (store a snapshot of) the code in the new branch and then he/she will create a “pull request”, which basically lets the rest of the team know that the feature is finished and ready to be code reviewed and, finally, merged into the main branch.
+At that time, the developer will “commit” (store a snapshot of) the code in the new branch and then they will create a “pull request”.
+This basically lets the rest of the team know that the feature is finished and ready to be code-reviewed and, finally, merged into the main branch.

 The GitHub social network

 Users can upload pictures and biographies, they can follow other users and “favorite” their projects, and of course, form teams, or “organizations”, whose leaders can exert very specific control over the access of the individual members collaborating on a project.

-This is an example of a single user’s “home page”.
-There is a list of repositories, number of followers/users followed, and at the bottom there is even a display of the number and frequency of contributions over the last year to repositories to which the user has access.
+This is an example of a single user’s “home page”—there’s a list of repositories and the number of followers/users followed.
+At the bottom there is even a display of the number and frequency of contributions over the last year to repositories to which the user has access.

 Want to learn more about GitHub and how to use it?

-This is a fantastic activity that helps more visual learners learn about branching with Git.
+- Developer Peter Cottle created a fantastic activity that helps more visual learners learn about branching with Git.
 The first four activities in the “Introduction Sequence” give users practice in committing (making a “snapshot”), branching, and merging, as well as another important topic not covered in this article: “rebasing”.

-Another great explanation of Git that goes very in depth (from a competitor of GitHub)
+- Another great explanation of Git that goes very in-depth (from a competitor of GitHub)

 - An excellent explanation of general version control brought to you by Atlassian, owner of BitBucket.